visionect/assignments/qa/README.md

   - Suggestions for potential improvements or extensions to the test suite

 ### 6. Bonus Points (Optional)
-- Implement parameterized tests to check multiple email addresses
-- Add screenshots or video recording of failed tests
-- Implement a simple HTML report generator for test results

 ## Deliverables
 - Python script(s) containing the Playwright test